How To Write Sample Email To Approach New Client (+ Templates)

 2. Omnichannel dynamic GIF outreach email

 This email is best done with an omnichannel outreach strategy.
-Meaning you’ll be engaging your new clients on LinkedIn and by email.
+Meaning you’ll be approaching clients for business on LinkedIn as well as email.

 You could send this as an email follow-up after a prospect connects with you on LinkedIn.